TABLE OF CONTENTS

 5. Choice of Law Disclosure.

-Because Account is a business account and not for personal, family or household use, these payments are not subject to the Electronic Funds Transfer Act.
+Because Account or Sub-Account is a business account and not for personal, family or household use, these payments are not subject to the Electronic Funds Transfer Act.
 Customer’s rights and obligations with respect to such payments shall be construed in accordance with and governed by the laws of the state of Delaware as provided by the operating rules of NACHA, which are applicable to ACH transactions involving Account.

 6. Types of Electronic Funds Transfers Available.